How does the NBA Play-In Tournament work?

 The first time teams competed down to the wire for a last-second chance to make the postseason came in 2020 during a season shortened by the COVID-19 pandemic in which more than half of the league was sequestered at Walt Disney World in what has come to be known as the NBA Bubble.

-That format was significantly different than the current version and ended up resulting in only one game being played to determine final seeding for the playoffs.
-The Bubble season ultimately ended with LeBron James and the Los Angeles Lakers hoisting the Larry O’Brien Trophy in front of family, media members and league officials, as well as millions of fans watching from home.
+That format was significantly different than the current version and ended up only resulting in only one game being played to determine final seeding for the playoffs.
+The Bubble season ultimately ended with LeBron James and the Los Angeles Lakers hoisting the Larry O’Brien Trophy in front of family members, media members and league officials, as well as millions of fans watching from home.

 The following season, the NBA approved the current format of the Play-In Tournament, which has remained ever since.